mongodb/mongo-python-driver/doc/examples/custom_type.rst

 In order to encode custom types, we must first define a **type codec** for our type.
 A type codec describes how an instance of a custom type can be *transformed* into one of the types :mod:`~bson` already understands, and can encode.

-Type codecs must inherit from :class:`bson.codec_options.TypeCodecBase`.
-In order to facilitate encoding of a custom type, they also must implement the ``python_type`` property, along with the ``transform_python`` method.
-Similarly, for decoding, they must implement the ``bson_type`` property and the ``transform_bson`` method.
-Note that a type codec does not need to implement both encoding and decoding logic for any give type.
+Type codecs must inherit from :class:`~bson.codec_options.TypeCodecBase`.
+In order to facilitate encoding of a custom type, they also must implement the ``python_type`` property, and the ``transform_python`` method.
+Similarly, for decoding, codecs must implement the ``bson_type`` property and the ``transform_bson`` method.
+Note that a type codec does not need to implement both encoding and decoding logic.

-While our ``Custom`` type does not place any restrictions on the kind of data that it can hold, for the sake of this particular exercise, let us assume that we expect it to hold integers.
+While our ``Custom`` type does not place any restrictions on the kind of data that it can encapsulate, for the sake of this particular exercise, let's assume that we expect it to only store integers.
 Without any such restriction it would be impossible for us to define the decoding logic for our codec since a BSON value of any type could potentially be an instance of ``Custom``.
 With that, we can define our codec:

 .. doctest::